 - Type of Relationship: Are there written contracts or employee type benefits (i.e. pension plan, insurance, vacation pay, etc.)?
 Will the relationship continue and is the work performed a key aspect of the business?

 Your small business must properly classify workers as either employees or independent contractors.
-Typically, an employee is someone you plan to hire full time and receives a W-2, while an independent contractor is brought in for project-based work and given Form 1099 MISC.
+Typically, an employee receives a W-2, while an independent contractor is given Form 1099 MISC.

 Exempt employees are typically paid a salary and there are no minimum wage requirements or overtime pay requirements.
-The FLSA defines an exempt employee as one not covered under FLSA rules.
-Nonexempt employees are protected by the FLSA, which provides guidelines for minimum wage, record keeping, child labor laws and equal pay.
+The FLSA defines an exempt employee as one not covered under certain FLSA regulations.
+Nonexempt employees are protected by the FLSA, which provides guidelines for minimum wage, overtime, record keeping and child labor.

 Withholding Payroll Taxes

 Worker classification determines if you need to withhold income, Social Security and Medicare taxes from a worker's wages when processing payroll.